Home Greek Workshop

 Narrator for Hera: Zeus’s wife is Hera, the queen of the gods.

-Hera steps next to Zeus
+Enter Hera, standing next to Zeus

 Hera is the goddess of wives and marriage.
 Her husband’s many love affairs make her furious, and she has often punished his lovers and his children.
+She sent a snake to kill baby Heracles, but Heracles was so strong he strangled it.

 Narrator for Athena: The wise goddess of war and crafts is Athena.
 She was born from Zeus’s head already armed with helmet, shield and spear.